Act I · The Grove

 I lift my brows and catch her eye.

-Bex watches with anticipation as I test my weight on the step before carefully making my way down.
-I snap a blue flame into my palm.
-It illuminates the area and I hold it up for Bex to help her see.
+Bex watches as I test my weight on the step before carefully making my way down.
+I snap a cold flame into my palm.
+It illuminates the area.

 More dusty books, more empty bottles.